peekxc/move_schedules/reviews_jact.md

 > Page 8: ‘an simplexwise’ -> a simplexwise

 - fixed.

->  Page 9: I am more used to the ‘positive/negative simplex’ terminology than ‘creator/destroyer’.
-> This is a matter of personal preference, of course.

-- We prefer creator / destroyer.

 >  Page 10: ‘Despite this high algorithmic complexity, the number of column operations has been observed to be super-linear in practice’ – this has to be rephrased, because there is no contradiction (order of m^2 column operations is super-linear, too).